devluxor/modern-async-js/01_custom_async_iterators/notes.md

 // â‡’ Anna
 ```

 When we run this code, the JavaScript engine executes the `Symbol.asyncIterator` method of the object to obtain an asynchronous iterator.
 With each iteration of the loop, the iterator executes the `next()` method and returns a promise (this happens behind the scenes).
-As soon as the promise is fulfilled, the value of the value property is assigned to url.
+As soon as the promise is fulfilled, the value of the value property is assigned to `url`.

 It’s a common practice to enclose `for...await...of` in a `try...catch` statement.
 This way when a promise rejects, we can gracefully handle the rejection.